Veterinary nurses work in a highly skilled role carrying out a range of clinical tasks aimed at improving animal health and welfare

 - administer treatments including injections, tablets, fluids and blood transfusions

-- prepare animals for surgery and perform some minor procedures, e.g. suturing wounds and dental hygiene
+- perform minor surgical procedures under the direction of the veterinary surgeon, e.g. suturing wounds and dental hygiene

 - assist veterinary surgeons with operations